The Current State of Automatic Speech Recognition

 Do we still need humans?

 Automatic Speech Recognition technology is prone to fail on small “function” words which are important in conveying meaning in speech.
 Consider the following pair of sentences:

 “I didn’t want to do that exercise.” vs. “I did want to do that exercise.”

-The latter is a very typical ASR error, involving only a single word in a seven-word sentence.
-Such an error will often occur when in the presence of noise, or if the speaker deemphasizes the second syllable of the key word “didn’t.”
+The latter is a very typical ASR error, and such an error will often occur with the presence of background noise, or if the speaker deemphasizes the second syllable of the keyword “didn’t.”
 However, the meaning is completely reversed.
 It is very rare for a human – especially a trained editor – to make such an error, as they will use the context to “fill in” the correct meaning in spite of any noise that may have been responsible for the ASR failure.

 Will a completely automated captioning solution ever exist?
 The answer, at least for the conceivable future, is no. For now, a human editor must be involved in the captioning and transcription process in order to produce 99% accurate captions.

 Want to get started making your video accessible?
 3Play Media provides premium quality closed captioning and transcription.

 This blog was originally published on September 9, 2016, by Roger Zimmerman and has since been updated.

 The legal landscape can change a great deal in one year, that’s why we spoke with disability rights lawyer Lainey Feingold for a 2018 update on the digital accessibility legal landscape and digital access cases.
 In the webinar, 2018 Legal Update on…

 Interview with Tim Schmoyer: Caption Certification for YouTube Videos